-During the third quarter of 2017, we amended our lease agreement for the Redmond, Washington headquarters facility effective September 12, 2017, extending the lease to July 31, 2022, waiving a potential space give back provision and receiving lease inducement incentives.
+During the third quarter of 2017, we amended our lease agreement for the Redmond, Washington headquarters facility, extending the lease to July 31, 2022, waiving a potential space give back provision and receiving lease inducement incentives.
 Previously on June 8, 2015 the lease had been amended to relocate our headquarters to a nearby building and lower the square footage to approximately 20,460.
-The lease base annual rental payments during 2017 and 2016 were approximately \$303,000 and \$200,000, respectively.
+The lease base annual rental payments during 2019 and 2018 were approximately \$351,000 and \$341,000, respectively.